top of page

 Clabe Slone Founder & CEO

 In 2022, Mr. Slone became the Founder and CEO of the Wilderness Education Project (WEP).
-WEP was established under the guidance and influence of educational leaders in promoting a nonprofit organization that works for K -12 school districts, educational cooperatives, institutions of higher education, employers, workforce agencies, and businesses to find active solutions and ideas for programs, resources, and opportunities for both students and educators.
+WEP was established under the guidance and influence of educational leaders in promoting a nonprofit organization that works for K-12 school districts, educational cooperatives, institutions of higher education, employers, workforce agencies, and businesses to find active solutions and ideas for programs, resources, and opportunities for both students and educators.
 These endeavors are welcomed in the local, regional, and national settings to establish advancement in successful frameworks.
-WEP operates an Apprenticeship Building America Grant with the U.S. Department of Labor, a U.S. Department of Justice – BJA STOP Grant, a Full-Service Community Schools Grant, and an AHC-National Activities Grant with the U.S. Department of Education.
+WEP operates an Apprenticeship Building America Grant with the U.S. Department of Labor, a U.S. Department of Justice – BJA STOP Grant, a Full-Service Community Schools Grant, an AHC-National Activities Grant, and an AHC-Academies Grant with the U.S. Department of Education.

 His educational background includes an M.A. in Supervisor of Instruction, an M.A. in Principalship K-12, a B.A. in Mathematics and History Education, and a Certification in Assistive Technology Applications.
 For the past 22 years, Clabe Slone has worked closely with teachers, administrators, university partners, and workforce agencies at different levels of education and from various backgrounds to support the idea of well-rounded students.
 Establishing a growth mindset in education for students is a desire that Mr. Slone has outlined in all areas of education, from literacy to college and career readiness.